toretefre/fitspo/README.md

 # Fitspo

-An application for a personal trainer to follow up his/hers customers.
+An application for a personal trainer to follow up his/her customers.
+The idea is that the customer has an app on their phone which collects data from their regular lives, and sends it to our server daily.
+This data includes steps, heartrate, gps-data and more, but most likely we'll not be using any more than the step data.
+What we aim to do is to provide the personal trainer with more detailed information about the day to day activity of the person they're working on, as well as the progression.

 ## Getting Started